JordanMajd/ttykeyboards.com/_posts/2019-11-19-status-report-0.md

 With every objective for the proof of concept checked off, I'm taking another step forward:

 - Hack together a keyboard prototype with off the shelf parts that demonstrates 3 core features: BLE HID, USB HID, Qi Charging.
-- Check back in with the community to check for further interest in addition to directional feedback.
+- Check back in with the community to further assess interest in addition to directional feedback.

 So where am I on that prototype?